Addon History, Family Crest & Coats of Arms

 Some of the Addon family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Addon family to the New World and Oceana
+Migration of the Addon family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Addons to arrive on North American shores: the senior branch of the Edens who migrated to Maryland in the Colonies.
 They were from the West Auckland branch in Durham.
 The same branch produced the Lords Auckland in Ireland who were the 37th ranking nobles of Ireland.
 Individuals who arrived in North America included Alice Eden, who came to Boston in 1637.